Rebound in trading boosts earnings at France's SocGen

 “The equity businesses enjoyed their best quarter since 2015,” SocGen said in a statement.

-Revenue was up by 2.63% in fixed income and currency trading, outperforming some European rivals such as BNP Paribas (BNPP.PA) and Barclays (BARC.L) but still lagging U.S. investment banks.
+Revenue was up by 2.63% in fixed income and currency trading, outperforming some European rivals such as BNP Paribas and Barclays but still lagging U.S. investment banks.

 The positive tone was echoed at other European banks, with ING and UniCredit also reporting better-than-expected earnings on Thursday.